 The management of the Group makes periodic collective assessment as well as individual assessment on the recoverability of other receivables and deposits based on historical settlement records, past experience, and also available reasonable and supportive forward-looking information under ECL model upon application of HKFRS 9.
-The management of the Group believes that there is no material credit risk inherent in the Group's outstanding balance of other receivables and deposits.
+As at 31 December 2022, the management of the Group assessed that the expected credit loss allowance is immaterial (2021: HK\$773,000).